Floobits/news/_posts/2015-11-02-bad-base64-a-not-so-tricky-bug.md

 ## Our Protocol

-All Floobits clients use our Realtime Differential Synchronization Protocol (RDSP).
+All Floobits clients use our [Realtime Differential Synchronization Protocol (RDSP)](https://floobits.com/protocol).
 Colab slaves use the same protocol to replicate data amongst each other.
 That way even if a server suffers a hardware failure, everyone's data is safe.

-You can read more about our protocol [here](), but the key point is that our protocol
+You can read more about our protocol [here](https://floobits.com/protocol), but the key point is that the current version of our protocol uses JSON, which isn't binary safe.
+Originally, we didn't think it would be necessary to synchronize binary files.
+After all, who edits those in Sublime Text, Vim, Emacs, etc?
+But users wanted it, so we implemented it.
+To get around JSON's limitation, binary files are base64 encoded.
+Since earlier versions of our plugins didn't understand this change to our protocol, we added a `supported_encodings` field to our auth frame.
+If that field didn't exist, we defaulted to `utf-8`.

+Unfortunately, a bad copy-paste omitted the `supported_encodings` from our own colab code.

 ## Conclusion

 Really, we shouldn't have used our own protocol for back-end replication.
-While more efficient —and an interesting technical problem to solve— it's not worth the extra complexity.
-We could have built the same system with [Cassandra]()
+While more efficient —and an interesting technical problem to solve— it wasn't worth the extra complexity.
+We could have built the same system with [Cassandra](http://cassandra.apache.org/) much more quickly.

-Base64
-Supported encodings missing
-Defaulted to UTF8
-Noticed logs always dumb data

-realtime differential synchronization protocol

-RDSP